Abortion in Nigeria: History

-Throughout history, Nigeria's abortion laws have mobilized several groups and movements with opposing missions regarding the liberalization of abortion laws and promotion of women's rights.
+Throughout history, Nigeria's abortion laws have mobilized several groups and movements with opposing missions regarding the liberalization of abortion laws and the promotion of women's rights.
 In the 1972 conference of the Nigerian Medical Association (NMA), the first attempts were made to reform abortion laws in Nigeria.
 However, a lack of support caused no revisions to result from this attempt.
-In 1975, the National Population Council further advocated for women's access to safe and legal abortion on the basis of promoting health and well-being of the mother.
+In 1975, the National Population Council further advocated for women's access to safe and legal abortion on the basis of promoting the health and well-being of the mother.
 Defended by the NMA and the Society of Gynecologists and Obstetricians of Nigeria (SOGON), this sparked a controversy in 1976.
-At the yearly SOGON convention, the Prime Minister of Health gave a speech noting the possibility for national reform of abortion laws.
+At the yearly SOGON convention, the Prime Minister of Health gave a speech noting the possibility of national reform of abortion laws.

-In 1981, the National Council of Women's Societies countered the SOGON's proposed bill regarding termination of pregnancy, preventing it from reaching the House of Representatives.
+In 1981, the National Council of Women's Societies countered SOGON's proposed bill regarding the termination of pregnancy, preventing it from reaching the House of Representatives.
 The National Council of Women's Societies expressed that more efforts should be put towards family planning education and prevention of pregnancy outside of marriage.
-They expected parents of the House to enforce strong moral values for the country.
+They expected the parents of the House to enforce strong moral values for the country.
 In 1998, the Women's Health Research Network of Nigeria emerged with the purpose of promoting research and encouraging other groups to advocate and unite around women's health issues.

 The Campaign Against Unwanted Pregnancy (CAUP) was created in 1991 with the mission of defending women's sexual and reproductive rights and eliminating unsafe abortion.
 In 1992, CAUP organized a reform meeting in which the Minister of Health and NMA president reviewed legislation regarding abortion.
 However, this reform was met with much opposition and was not successful.
 An important goal of the CAUP is public health education.
 In 1997, they established the Action Group for Adolescent Health (AGAH), in which they trained medical students to become public educators on sexual and reproductive health.
 From 1999 to 2004, CAUP organized many workshops and lectures on sexual health and women's rights with the hope of empowering Nigerian citizens with the knowledge to lead a healthy lifestyle and advocate for change.
 The focus of CAUP since 2002 has been abortion bill reform.
 A group of experts collaborated to outline changes in 2003.
 As of 2004, the bill was in its eighth stage of revision.

 In 2015 The Violence Against Persons Prohibition Act (VAPP) was passed into law.
 This act is meant to provide sexual assault and relationship violence survivors with aid.
-This act is helping women get the contraceptives they need to prevent unwanted pregnancy, the leading cause for abortions.
+This act is helping women get the contraceptives they need to prevent unwanted pregnancy, the leading cause of abortions.

 Despite the combined and continued efforts of various Nigerian and International advocacy groups, only a woman whose life is endangered can undergo a legally performed abortion today.